NirGutt/tPowerBilby/README.md

 python tPowerBilby.py config.json
 ```

 Once done (after a few hours...), several result files will be created.
-To get full posterior samples, additional processing is required (in the case of multiple range inference).
+Some are simple images used for validation.
+Other contain the ASD estimations.
 Please see the post-processing section for more information.

 ### Example `config.json`